localizesh/sdk-es/README.md

 ## Features

 - **Abstract Processor**: A base class for creating custom processors that work seamlessly with the Localize.sh CLI (Node.js) and in browser environments.
+- **JSON Validation**: Runtime validation of requests using JSON Schema and AJV.
-- **ID Generation**: Utilities for generating deterministic IDs for segments.
+- **ID Generation**: Utilities for generating deterministic MD5-based IDs for segments.
 - **Type Definitions**: Comprehensive TypeScript definitions for Documents, Segments, and Layouts (HAST compatible).
+- **Browser Compatible**: Works in both Node.js and browser environments.

 ## Installation